I can do all things through Christ who strengthens me. Philippians 4:13

 Paul’s not just saying this, he’s living it.
 He wrote these words from Rome while sitting under house arrest.
 He’s in a bad spot, and he can’t rely on his own strength.

-While imprisoned, no freedom, likely hungry, and on his way to death, Paul writes these words: “I can do all this through him who gives me strength.”
+It is while imprisoned, with no freedom, likely hungry, and on his way to death, Paul writes these words: “I can do all this through him who gives me strength.”

 The Philippians 4:13 Meaning

-As we dive into the Philippians 4:13 meaning it’s important that we don’t loose sight of the context of these words.
+As we dive into what Philippians 4:13 means it’s important that we don’t lose sight of the context.
 This verse is not hype for the big game or motivation to conquer.
 Rather the context shows us it is encouragement in almost certain defeat because in our weakness God is strong.

 I Can Do All Things Through Christ Who Strengthens Me Meaning

-And that’s where the promise of Philippians 4:13 shines through.
-Though we will face hardships, we can do all things through Christ who gives us strength.
-We can have peace, joy, and be content even on our darkest days.
+The promise of Philippians 4:13 is that though we will face hardships and go through trials God will bring us through.
+Not only that but we can have peace, joy, and be content even on our darkest days.

 The same can be true for you.
 You can find peace, you can experience joy, and you can be content regardless of how much or how little you have.
 IF you have Christ.